On a Theorem by Bezboruah & Shepherdson: Bezboruah Shepherdson meet G odel Pudl ak

 When Bezboruah and Shepherdson wrote their paper around 1976, the technology needed for the Pudl\'ak result was not yet available.
 They came up with a very different technique.
 Their paper is called `G\"odel's Second Incompleteness Theorem for {\sf Q}', undoubtedly because this was the original question they started from.
 However, it is really about the theory ${\sf PA}^-$, the theory of the non-negative part of a discretely ordered commutative ring.
 Also, for ${\sf PA}^-$, they show something far stronger: ${\sf PA}^-$ fails to prove the consistency of an extremely weak theory that I call \bs.
 It follows that no sub-theory of ${\sf PA}^-$ proves the consistency of \bs.
 If this sub-theory extends \bs, then, \emph{a fortiori} is does not prove its own consistency.

-We define the theory \bs\ as follows.
-Its language consists of two sentences $\bot$ and $(\bot \to \bot)$.
+We define the theory \bs\ as follows.\footnote{\bs\ is just an artificial theory created specifically to give the strongest possible formulation of the Bezboruah-Shepherdson result.} Its language consists of two sentences $\bot$ and $(\bot \to \bot)$.
 There is one axiom, to wit $(\bot \to \bot)$ and one inference rule, Modus Ponens, to wit: from $\bot$ and $(\bot \to \bot)$ one may infer $\bot$.
 We work with a Hilbert-style proof-system.
 A proof is a sequence of sentences such that an occurrence of a formula is either an axiom or there are two strictly earlier occurrences such that the present occurrence follows from them by Modus Ponens.
 The Bezboruah-Shepherdson Theorem, in a version that does their development justice, runs as follows.

 \begin{theorem} Suppose we use the $\upbeta$-function to code sequences and that we use the sequences to code Hilbert-style proofs.
 Then, the theory ${\sf PA}^-$ does not prove the consistency of \bs.
 It follows that no sub-theory of ${\sf PA}^-$ proves the consistency of any extension of \bs.
 So, specifically, {\sf R} does not prove ${\sf con}({\sf R})$ and {\sf Q} does not prove ${\sf con}({\sf Q})$ \textup (under the given assumptions on arithmetisation\textup). \end{theorem}